Segambut Utara Komuter station

+An elevated night view showing the illuminated station platforms and the surrounding residential landscape of Segambut.

-The Segambut Utara Komuter Station, (formerly Segambut 2) is an infill commuter train station that will serve the suburbs of Segambut and Jinjang Selatan in Kuala Lumpur, Malaysia.
-It will be served by the of the KTM Komuter service that forms part of the Klang Valley Integrated Transit System.
-The station will include facilities such as park and ride, disabled-friendly utilities, ticket kiosks, restrooms, elevators and taxi stands.
+The Segambut Utara Komuter Station (formerly Segambut 2) is an infill commuter train station serving the suburbs of Segambut and Jinjang Selatan in Kuala Lumpur, Malaysia.
+It is the 58th station to be part of the KTM network.
+It is served by the of the KTM Komuter service, which forms part of the Klang Valley Integrated Transit System.
+The station includes facilities such as park and ride, disabled-friendly utilities, ticket kiosks, restrooms, elevators, and taxi stands.